Theatre Arts — The CMPA surgical safety course

 - Develop a plan to implement change

-- Design a framework to evaluate success
+- Identify measures to evaluate success

 Each participating team must submit an idea for a practice improvement project upon which they will anchor their learning.
 During the course, teams will work on their submitted project and will have the opportunity to transform their project idea into an actionable plan with the goal of promoting safe surgical care.

 Examples of safe surgical care projects include: